Lists of Favorites

 3. Fritz Wünderlich.
 I normally don't like opera or operatic voices, but I love his Seraphim 60043 album of selections from various operas, including Mozart's The Magic Flute.
 Here is a live performance of a famous aria from The Magic Flute).
 His singing is so pure.
 In fact, I love his doing everything I usually hate about opera because his belief in it and love for it shine through.
 Here he sings Schubert's An Die Musik in studio, and also live.
 You can hear him talking in English at the start.

 4. Kathleen Battle.
 I loved her in a televised Carl Orff, Carmina Burana.
 Seiji Ozawa conducted the fine performance.
 The other main singers were fine, too.
-Her official Web site is here.
-The entire Carmina Burana performance is here as a recommended favorite, but it lacks the English subtitles of the televised performance.
+The entire performance is here, but without the English subtitles of the original showing.

 I recommend these particular performances even for people who don't like voices, because I often don't like classical vocal music either.

 Favorite Czech Folk Songs

 Sirotek Valčík (Orphan Waltz).
 I sing this one myself.
 It will appear in your download tray, and you can play it from there.
 It’s a childhood favorite.
 I’m singing on July 2, 2008 in a restaurant in Providence RI for our cousins visiting from Slovakia.
 They understood it easily because Czech and Slovak are almost the same language.
 Julie and Marina were there, and Julie camcorded the song.
 Then Marina sang a song.
 Then our cousins sang a Slovak song for us.
 Then Marina sang another song.